“Batting around career options in Nebraska”

-He had worked with bats as an undergraduate at the University of Massachusetts-Lowell, but since graduating with a biology degree, he had been unable to find a permanent position.
-After he had worked a summer job in Nebraska, researching prairie chickens, a former coworker told him that the new National Research Traineeship (NRT) program at Nebraska needed a “bat person.”
+He had worked with bats as an undergraduate at the University of Massachusetts-Lowell, and since graduating with a biology degree, worked in several seasonal positions.
+After studying prairie chickens in Nebraska, he was told by a university researcher that the new National Research Traineeship (NRT) program at Nebraska needed a “bat person.”

 “I loved and appreciated the time I had spent working for the University of Nebraska with the prairie chickens and was excited to return to the state,” Fill said.

 The NRT position would allow him to further his education with a master’s degree besides providing him two years of paid work with wildlife.
 He applied and was accepted.
-Now people are asking the Massachusetts native how he found a job in Nebraska.
+Now people are asking the Massachusetts native how he found this opportunity in Nebraska.

 “I like to say the bats found me,” Fill says.
 “I hadn’t necessarily been looking for them.”

 He is now though.
 His position involves discovering how abundant bats are on farmlands and how they use the fields when out of hibernation.